TM2611/digital-garden/_pages/index.md

 # 🌱 **Step Into Taylor's Digital Garden!** 🌱

 <p style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;">
 You've discovered my curated space of reflections and ideas.
+It is important to note that EVERYTHING you see here are my own personal thoughts- they may be 'right' or 'wrong' and should not be treated as fact.
+I will often give my understanding of a word or concept, but these are by no means official definitions (I tend to try to avoid those).
 Wander through, absorb the insights, and let them stir your own thoughts.
 If a seedling here resonates or provokes, I'd love to hear your perspective.
 After all, this garden flourishes best with diverse views and insights.
 </p>

 ## Templates